sprucelabsai/sprucebot-cli/README.md

 ### Developer Guidelines
 * See [CONTRIBUTING](https://github.com/sprucelabsai/sprucebot-cli/blob/dev/CONTRIBUTING.md) for the rules around skill development.

-# Simulating an Access Point
+# Simulating Real World Events
 When your skill needs to respond to different events (enter, leave), you need to simulate them locally.

-* `sprucebot ap start`
+* `sprucebot simulator start`

-Once the AP (access point) simulator is running, you can press different keys to simulate events.
+Once the simulator is running, you can press different keys to simulate events.
 Instructions are displayed after you start the simulator.

 #  Platform Development
 This section is only relevant if you've been given permission to work directly on my core systems.